 You will find detailed directions and accommodation listings in the links above.
 There will be hot food available throughout the day.
 Take away hot dinners available.
 You can also sit down to a full meal.
 Tea/coffee/desserts/confectionery available all day.

-Last year we welcomed 2000 farmers and landowners to the college.
-We hope you can join us for a day of learning on July 14th 2020.
+In 2019, we welcomed 2,000 farmers and landowners to the college.
+We hope you can join us for a day of learning on July 19th 2022.